 Understanding our finances

-This page is intended to help support this ambition by sharing key information about our finances – with the full details published in Financial Statements 2020-21 (PDF).
+As such, we have highlighted key information about our finances on this page, with the full details published in our Annual Report and Financial Statements 2021-22 (PDF).

 What this means

 An underlying surplus of £2.1 million represents an improvement on our financial position at the end of the previous financial year, when we reported an underlying deficit of £6.5 million.

 Our recovery programme, implemented in January 2021 and designed to make £9 million in ongoing savings, has played a key role in this respect.

 Our plan is progressing: we have identified and secured £6.2 million in savings actions so far.
 We still have work to do, with a further £2.8 million of savings to make by the end of July 2023.

 This should put us on a sustainable financial footing, meaning we can invest more in supporting students and staff and build a financial cushion to protect us from any future economic shocks.

 In terms of the next phase of the recovery programme, the College is committed to working with our staff unions and wider community to find savings, with a commitment to no compulsory redundancies in Tranches 2-4 of the Recovery Programme.

 Our income comes from these areas and activities: